marigold-dev/training-dapp-1/README.md

 taq deploy pokeGame.tz -e "testing"
 ```

-HOORAY :confetti_ball: your smart contract is ready on the Jakarta !
+HOORAY :confetti_ball: your smart contract is ready on the Ghostnet !

 # :construction_worker:  Dapp